2011 Primera División de México Clausura Liguilla

 The Liguilla (Mini League) of the 2010 Primera División de México Clausura was a final knockout tournament involving eight teams of the Primera División de México.

+UNAM won its seventh title in club history with a 3–2 aggregate victory over Morelia in the Liguilla Final.

 Teams

 The 18 teams that participated in the 2010 Clausura were divided into three groups of six teams.
 The top two in each group qualify automatically.
 The two best teams in the General Table not already qualified, regardless of group, qualify as well.